theachoem/theachoem/_timelines/cadt.md

 start: 2021-04-01
 end: Current
 ---

-We become CADT student instead after our school changed their name from NIPTICT
+After the school is renamed from NIPTICT, We became CADT students instead.